Generalized parton distributions and gravitational form factors at large momentum transfer: Overlap representation

 However, the representation (\ref{rep}) is seldom used in practical calculations.
-For one thing, it is difficult to explicitly construct Fock states with five quarks.
+For one thing, it is difficult to explicitly construct Fock states with five (anti-)quarks.
 For another, such a construction will in general violate the polynomiality of GPD moments which requires an intricate relationship between the DGLAP and ERBL regions \cite{Chouika:2017dhe}.
-Regardless, we believe that the contribution (\ref{rep}) is suppressed at large-$t$ because it is very unlikely to find a $q\bar{q}$ pair with a large negative invariant mass $t$ in the proton wavefunction.
-Such probability must be exponentially suppressed in $t$, and we presume that this is related to the leading term in (\ref{est}) in a way consistent with polynomiality.
+Regardless, we believe that the contribution (\ref{rep}) is exponentially suppressed at large-$t$ because it is very unlikely to find a $q\bar{q}$ pair with a large negative invariant mass $t$ in the proton wavefunction.
+We presume that this is related to the leading term in (\ref{est}) in a way consistent with polynomiality.
 The dominant contribution in the ERBL region at $-t\gg \Lambda^2$ should take the form

 where the hard kernel $K_{\rm ERBL}$ is given by (\ref{der}) to one-loop.
 At higher order, it will receive the same Sudakov suppression $U$ as in the DGLAP region.
 Note that the returning quark has a positive momentum fraction $y-\xi>0$.
 This is kinematically forbidden at the tree level $x=y<\xi$ but it becomes possible starting at one-loop.
 The $y$-integral in (\ref{erb}) will be again dominated by the end-point region (\ref{end}).
-Therefore the $t$-dependence in the ERBL region is parametrically the same as the ${\cal O}(\alpha_s)$ term in (\ref{est}) in the DGLAP region.
+Therefore the $t$-dependence in the ERBL region is parametrically the same as the order $\alpha_s$ term in (\ref{est}) in the DGLAP region.